pkp/pkp-docs/ror-plugin/en/ror-plugin.md

 The ROR Plugin is shipped with the OJS Plugin gallery beginning with OJS 3.2.
 For installation of the ROR plugin in OJS 3.2, see [Installing the ROR Plugin](#installing-the-ror-plugin).

-The ROR plugin can be used with OJS 3.x and OPS 3.x.
-It is not compatible with OMP.
+The ROR plugin can be used with OJS 3.x, OPS 3.3, and OMP 3.3.

 ![ROR Plugin in action from organization entry to front end display.](assets/ror-plugin.gif)